-There were a lot of websites back in the day.
-Not as many as there are now, but there were enough to browse after school and during ~keyboarding class~.
-Do schools still have keyboarding class btw?
-Or no because kids have been using keyboards since they came out of the womb?
-If you attended mandatory keyboarding class in grade school, does that make you old?
-Because then I am old.
+There were a lot of websites back in the day, but nothing beats the 2000s websites we browsed in the early ’00s.
+There weren’t a trillion websites like there are today, but there were enough to browse after school and during ~keyboarding class~.
+(Do schools still have keyboarding class btw?
+Or no because kids have been using keyboards since they came out of the womb and I’m really old??)

-If you are old too, you will remember these websites like you were on them yesterday.
+If you are old like me, you will remember these 2000s websites like you were on them yesterday.
+From websites to make dollz to the websites we made ourselves, these are 10 websites us 2000s teens will never forget.

 I needed to know what Mr. Jones was really about so I could make sure the lyrics in my AIM profile were actually reflective of my thoughts and feelings at the time.
 I also wanted to know what Pearl Jam was referring to with the term/song name ‘Yellow Ledbetter’ (I still have no idea).